mimiyin/designing-for-education/2015-syllabus.md

 ### Week 1 + 2
 #### Education: What constitutes an education?
 Why do we need it?
-- Thomas Dewey: Democracy and Education - Chapters 1, 2, 7, 23
+<b>Reading</b> John Dewey: On Democracy and Education - Chapters 1, 2, 7, 23

 #### The Demographics of Education
 - Who’s getting educated?